 Consumer Acceptance Testing

 A Central Location Test was carried out with a panel of typical consumers, all regular popcorn eaters, with a mix of socioeconomic demographics, age and gender.

 The respondents were presented with the samples in a sequential monadic order; the samples were debranded before being given to the respondents and the order of presentation was randomised to prevent any potential bias.

 Respondents were asked to score each of the samples for a number of key parameters on a hedonic scale, as well as noting down any specific likes and dislikes.

 By correlating the results from the sensory and consumer tests we were able to identify the key drivers of product acceptance in the eyes of the consumer.
-We were able to provide statistical evidence of the importance of each of the sensory parameters and generate a PCA map of a ‘Gold Standard’ product, i.e. a product where each of the parameters were at an ideal level to maximise consumer acceptance.
+We were able to provide statistical evidence of the importance of each of the sensory parameters and generate a product profile of a ‘Gold Standard’ product, i.e. a product where each of the parameters were at an ideal level to maximise consumer acceptance.

 Based on the results of the research, our client was able to reformulate their products to match the ‘Gold Standard’ parameters; after the reformulations were complete, we were able to assess the old recipes against the new recipes to ensure that the products had indeed been improved.